Access-Point-Program/cohort-3-rules-engine-admin/.github/pull_request_template.md

 - [ ] Change requires a documentation update

 ## Checklist (DOD)
 - [ ] The code is written and passes all Acceptance criteria's
 - [ ] Any Zombie code is removed
 - [ ] Code has proper comment documentation
 - [ ] The code is unit tested with happy case and passes
+- [ ] Code is refactored for optimization
+- [ ] The code has been peer-reviewed by one or more team members who did not work on it.
+- [ ] The code has no merge conflicts

+### If Applicable Checklist
 - [ ] The code is integration tested and passes (if applicable)
-- [ ] Code is refactored for optimization
-- [ ] The code has been peer reviewed by one or more team members who did not work on it
+- [ ] The code is regression tested and passes (if applicable)
-- [ ] Code is reviewed and accepted by Product Owner
+- [ ] Code is reviewed and accepted by Product Owner (if applicable)

-## Make sure to do regression testing after pulling!! (if applicable)